New Catalysts for Synthesis of Stereodefined and Modifiable Tetrasubstituted Alkenes

 Introduction

 Tetrasubstituted olefins are key to drug discovery, and the ability to synthesize such entities is a compelling goal.
 Pioneering studies have led to a number of noteworthy advances, but significant shortcomings remain.
-For example, it is especially challenging to access tetrasubstituted alkenes that contain four sizeable substituents or a fluorine atom and/or a CF3 unit.
+For example, it is especially challenging to access tetrasubstituted alkenes that contain four sizeable substituents or a F atom and/or a CF3 unit.
 Most protocols can only afford one of the possible isomers.

 Importance of Tetrasubstituted Alkenes

 Tetrasubstituted alkenes that contain multiple modifiable substituents are particularly attractive because they can serve as diversification points that lead to a large assortment of desirable compounds.

-Olefin Metathesis Challenges

 Olefin metathesis offers a strategically distinct, efficient, and stereodivergent route to such entities.

+Current Limitations in Olefin Metathesis

 Yet, there are only a few reported olefin metathesis reactions that generate a cyclic tetrasubstituted olefin that does not contain two methyl substituents at each carbon (i.e., no stereochemistry).

-A much smaller number (four cases) are RCM reactions that afford cyclic tetrasubstituted olefins with one modifiable C–Cl bond.
-All involve a Ru catalyst.
-However, olefin metathesis reactions that can generate poly-halogenated olefins cannot be effected with a Ru catalyst due to rapid decomposition.
+3. However, olefin metathesis reactions that can generate poly-halogenated olefins cannot be effected with a Ru catalyst due to rapid decomposition.

-Only a Mo or a W catalyst must be used, but such complexes do not exist.
 We will design a new class of pivoting Mo and W catalysts that can be used to promote efficient RCM and cross-metathesis (CM) reactions that generate a wide range of readily modifiable tetrasubstituted olefins.

 Catalyst Design